k3dar/ubuntu-ac100-xenial/README.md

 # Porting Ubuntu 16.04 to Toshiba AC100

+> :exclamation: **Important:** My AC100 is dead and I cannot support this project anymore.
+As you may have noticed, issues tab was disabled and probably there will be no updates anymore.
+Sorry for inconvenience and thanks for your help and suggestions.

 ![Overview](https://github.com/nthchild/ubuntu-ac100-xenial/raw/master/screen.png)

-**WARNING**: This is **experimental**, slipstreamed Xubuntu desktop.
+This is **experimental**, slipstreamed Xubuntu desktop.
 Many things don't work yet.
 I'm not responsible for any stability and functionality issues.

 It is **strongly recommended** to use virtual machine/secondary operating system to build root filesystem.